mfornace/nupack-docs-dev/sources/design.md

 A.nt()       # --> 18
 ```

+The reverse complement of a `TargetStrand` maybe analogous obtained, for example, as `~A`.

 ---

 ## Specify a target complex

 A `TargetComplex` is an on- and/or off-target complex specified as an ordered list of strands (i.e., an ordering of strands around a circle in a [polymer graph](definitions.md#secondary-structure)) and a complex name (keyword `name`).
 If the complex is to be used as an on-target complex in at least one target test tube, it is specified with an on-target [secondary structure](definitions.md#secondary-structure) (specified in dot-parens-plus, run-length encoded dot-parens-plus, or DU+ notation):

 <!-- ```python